 Join me (above) as I narrate a slide show of my work created by Dave Warner after we interviewed on his show, Exposing the Great Masters of Photography.
 What an honor is was to be on his show.

-You can listen to the 45 minute interview here.
+If you get tired of the slide show above You can listen to the 45 minute interview here.
 Or enjoy the slide show below.

 Aggie's view: Foley Art Center presents